 Hublot Big Bang: $5 million

-Priced at $5 million, the Hublot Big Bang has 1,280 diamonds, each of which are at least three carats.
+Priced at $5 million, the Hublot Big Bang has 1,280 diamonds, each of which is at least three carats.
 In fact, all of the gemstones were cut by the same experienced New York jeweler to ensure that they all match.

 Patek Philippe Ref.
 1518 in Stainless Steel: $11 million